romainsacchi/carculator/docs/modeling.rst

 (i.e., the power load over the rated power output of the engine).
 Such relation is shown in Hjelkrem et al. 2020 :cite:`ct-1133`.
-Unfortunately, such relation is not given for compressed gas powertrains, hence we use that of gasoline engines.
+Unfortunately, such relation is not given for compressed gas powertrains, which we assume to be 17.5% less efficient than diesle powertrains :cite:`ct-1134`.
 The specific values for engine and transmission efficiency in relation to utilized power can be consulted `here <https://github.com/romainsacchi/carculator_utils/blob/master/carculator_utils/data/efficiency/car.yaml>`_ .
 Hjelkrem et al. 2020 :cite:`ct-1133` only give the overall tank-to-wheel efficiency, which we decompose,